hdc-arizona/interactive-analysis.org/index.md

 * front-end architectures that exploit these novel back-end capabilities

 We are interested, more generally, in the questions that arise at the *intersection* of these systems.

 ## Important Dates

 * Submission Deadline: ~~July 13, 2019~~ July 20, 2019
 * Notifications: ~~July 30, 2019~~ August 1, 2019
 * Final versions due: August 17, 2019
-* Event: October 20 or 21, 2019
+* Event: October 21, 2019

 ## Paper Format and Submission